estafette/estafette-ci/README.md

 Then install the `estafette-ci` chart with

 ```
-helm upgrade --install estafette-ci estafette/estafette-ci -n estafette-ci --timeout 300s
+helm upgrade --install estafette-ci estafette/estafette-ci -n estafette-ci --timeout 600s
 ```

-With Estafette CI making use of CockroachDB in secure mode you need to approve one or more _certificate signing requests_ by doing the following while the installation runs (and before it times out):
+With Estafette CI making use of CockroachDB in **secure mode** you need to approve one or more _certificate signing requests_ by doing the following while the installation runs (and before it times out):

 ```
 kubectl get csr